SenteonLLC/senteonllc.github.io/version/latest/UsersAndPermissions.md

 ---
 **Post-Creation**

-When logging into a user account for the first time, you will be prompted to create a new password.
+When logging in as user for the first time, you will be prompted to create a new password.

 <img src="images/User First Login.png" width="550">